 Every dollar to the field makes a difference; that’s why 100% of donations under $1000 go directly to where it is needed most.

 Thank you for your support and for standing with Rangers.

 TGLF Monthly Donation

-When you become a Ranger Defender, you’re helping to provide anti-poaching equipment and training to the rangers working on the conservation battlefield – protecting endangered wildlife from poachers and helping the rangers protect themselves too.
+When you become a Regular Supporter, you’re helping to provide on-going anti-poaching equipment and training to the Rangers working on the conservation battlefield – protecting endangered wildlife from poachers and helping the Rangers protect themselves too.
 With over 200,000 elephants killed in the last 5 years and 1000 rangers over 10 years, there has never been a more critical time to support them than now!

 Give a Single Gift

 UK & EU Donation

 Step 1.
 Place your donation into our system